-Switzerland is famous for soaring mountains, clear lakes, punctual trains – and legendary chocolate.
+Switzerland is famous for its snow-capped mountains, clear lakes, punctual trains and legendary chocolate.
 It lures expats with exciting employment packages and a high standard of living.
-But there are pros and cons to expat life in Switzerland.
+But, as with every destination, there are ups and downs that come with expat life in Switzerland.

 Accommodation in Switzerland